 Stay in Hostels

 First of all, you must get over the misconception that hostels are only for loud, rambunctious people who love to party.
 Hostels now cater to a wide range of travelers.
 Some are specifically geared for yogis, artists, nature-lovers, and even bookworms.
 Choose one that suits you best.
-Click here to get tips on how to survive your first stay in a hostel.

 Stay with a Local

 If you still feel that hostels are a little too much for you, don’t worry — there are lots of other options available.
 You can stay at small, family-owned guesthouses, for example.
 Or you might want to give one of these a try:

 - Airbnb – A booking platform that lets you stay at people’s homes instead of hotels.
 You can choose to rent a room or an entire apartment.
 The advantage of Airbnb in comparison to hotels is that it’s usually cheaper.
 Plus, you get to experience living like a local.
 The host may rent out more than one room at a time, so you might also have a chance to meet other travelers.
 Get USD40 off your first stay if you register using this link.

 - WWOOF – Stands for World Wide Opportunities on Organic Farms.
 It lets you work on organic farms all over the world in return for food and accommodation.
 You may or may not be paid for your work.